rpiprint/kindred-orig-KindredPrints-iOS/README.md

 1. Add a button next to the photo that says "Print" (or whatever you feel is appropriate).

-2. Add the appropriate imports to your class:
+2. Add the appropriate imports to the file containing the view controller class with the print button handler:

     ```objc
     #import "KPPhotoOrderController.h"